An ambassador for Campania – How an individual can make or break a hospitality experience

 Daniela Mastroberardino is the president of the Movimento Turismo del Vino (MTV) Campania and part owner of Terredora Winery (one of Campania’s largest wineries).
 Our group spent the later half of our trip with Daniella as our guide touring the region… Or, at least touring the region was the original plan.

 Though she is part owner of Terredora Winery she spent the majority of her time with my group being an ambassador for the Campania region as a whole; educating us on the history of the entire region, the grapes that grow there, the wines to know.
-Some of that information you will find here, the rest will unfold throughout this series.
+Some of that information you will find in our introduction to Campania wines, the rest will unfold throughout this series.
 Unbeknownst to her, she was also in charge of getting our group – a group of 15 media and bloggers – from point A to point B during these challenging weather circumstances while trying to show Campania at its best.

 When we woke up on day seven of our trip in the stunning Aquapetra Resort we realized snow was brewing in Italy and our trip to the Irpinia region would need to be cancelled due to its location in higher elevations where the snow would be falling heavily.
 Fast on her feet, Daniella quickly changed our itinerary to visit Ville Matilde Winery instead of the three we had on schedule.
 A visit that ended up one of my most memorable of the nine-day adventure.